dmfay/massive-js/docs/options.md

 ## Results Processing

-Results processing options are generally applicable to all query types.
+Results processing options are generally applicable to all query types, although `stream` is principally useful with query functions.

 | Option key | Description |
 |------------|-------------|